Who needs to research an industry:

 2) You will want to identify the businesses who are already engaged in this industry.

 You might be more interested in the smaller companies and/or the local companies in your industry.
-To find these companies use the Reference USA database.
+To find these companies use the A to Z database.
 (Library card is required to access this resource from outside the Library.)

-- Business and Company Research Center .
-You will find in this database the full text of articles from trade journals, magazines and newspapers.
+- Business Insights: Global You will find in this database the full text of articles from trade journals, magazines and newspapers.
 (Library card is required to access this database from outside the Library).

 - Kansas City Business Journal is an excellent source of information regarding local businesses and industries.
 You can search the Business Journal online going back to 1996.
 If the full text of the article is not available online, the Library has copies of all of the issues.